Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	11. Downside analysis:  Oh, and the whole planet becomes a bit more like a node of the galactic bureaucracy while they're doing this, especially if they start doing this early and stick to it.
 Can you imagine Planet Bureaucrat..?
 	12. Mechanism proposal:  Since this has been attempted numerous times and the same jokes get made every time, the three galactic powers have started shrugging and agreeing.
 So, officially, the three galactic powers have a bunch of capitols, and this is what establishing one looks like.
 Maybe someday someone will establish a capitol with such a surplus of administrative talent that they really will substantially press back the galaxy's bureaucratic burden..!
 	13. Bureaucratic waste analysis:  In one sense, it doesn't get purer than this.
 The areas that start doing this develop a commitment to bureaucracy which grows to a point that probably could totally overwhelm the local bureaucratic challenges if it weren't trying to fix the galaxy.
 It absolutely does not prevent the development of bureaucratic talent, and it resists any tendency that other technologies might have to do so.
 In another sense, this is an abject waste of the bureaucratic talent that it develops, because it invites burnout and never does get back to local issues, even as it distorts local culture in a dreary way.
 Ultimately, the bureaucratic waste of this technology is, indeed, from sheer bureaucracy... but the usual implications of that are kind of broken off.
-	14. Utopic rating:  Unrateable.
-This protects talent like a utopic technology, but it is not a utopic technology.
+	14. Liberation rating:  1/5
-	15. Public protection rating:  3/5
+	15. Protection rating:  3/5, +1 for Ritualist government
 	16. Technological smoothness:  1/5  (It's a switch.)
 	17. Technological extremophilia:  ???
 	18. Stress/Boredom rating: 1 (Dull)
+	19. Me-points:  0/3
+	20. Alternate (Voluntary Order) me-points: 3/3
-	19. Kind of person most protected:  Panarchic Ritualists.
+	21. Kind of person most protected:  Panarchic Ritualists.
 Yes, even if someone else attempts it.
-	20. Special categories:  Detached, Nightmare, Galactic Politics
+	22. Special categories:  Detached, Nightmare, Galactic Politics
-	21. Alternate (Voluntary Order) categories:  Hedonological, Rehabilitative, Failsafe
+	23. Alternate (Voluntary Order) categories:  Hedonological, Rehabilitative, Failsafe
-	22. Conversion potential:  Commonwealth->Panarchy (unidirectional)
+	24. Conversion potential:  Commonwealth->Panarchy (unidirectional)
 14. Beyonder Engine
 	1. Mechanism proposal:  Deep space ZPE arrays.
 If the setting has them, they may be quietly operating forever in the periphery of all systems, accumulating energy and converting it into purified elements.
 They can't be used sustainably, because they produce power very slowly.
 Almost any 'serious' draw on their reserves will swiftly deplete them.
 Only the Old Empire is patient enough to get real use out of them.
 In theory, sufficient patience would make the ZPE arrays limitless; in practice, it's unreasonable to expect that reserves generated by a trickling process would be used in a wholly sustainable manner.
 	2. Mechanism proposal:  At a lower tech level, any kind of unsustainable stored energy reserve might be represented by this technology.
 The purists of the Old Empire are (or believe they are, or can convince others that they are) patient enough to use these dwindling reservoirs sustainably.